codsen/codsen/packages/easy-replace/README.md

 Positive lookbehind and negative lookbehind are not supported in native JavaScript.
 Plus I find complex regexes, well, _complex_.
 Hence this library.
 I hope it is still simple-enough to bear 'easy' in its name.

-Did I mention this library is [astral-character](https://mathiasbynens.be/notes/javascript-unicode)-friendly?
+Did I mention that this library is [astral-character](https://mathiasbynens.be/notes/javascript-unicode)-friendly?
 As you noticed in the examples above, it accepts emoji perfectly fine (and AVA tests prove this).

 It's impossible to cause an infinite loop on this library (see tests 8.1-8.6).